 Despite all that, the Internet has one more weak point: Denial of Service Attacks.
 These attacks use compromised computers to send massive amounts of junk data to a single point, blotting out legitimate traffic and potentially overwhelming target devices.

 DoS attacks are cheap.
 Botnet resellers are easy to find.
 They’re easy to use.
 However, they are not cheap to mitigate.
 A 10Gbps attack costs less than $100 for a month, but a 10Gbps line costs $750/mo.
 10Gbps-capable routers costs thousands.
-Attacks frequently top 100Gbps or even 1000Gbps.
+That is already excessive, but attacks frequently top 100Gbps or even 1000Gbps.
 Few companies can handle this job.
 Those companies come under intense political scrutiny.
 Cloudflare is the biggest, and I use them.

-The continued existence of many websites that people would prefer to stop existing is contingent on the whims of one man.
+Websites that many people would prefer to stop existing, such as mine, are kept protected by the whims of one man.
 I’ve never met him and I’ve never spoken to him.
-I am pretty sure he knows I exist only because of the huge amount of hatemail I cause him to receive.
+I am sure he knows I exist only because of the outrage directed at him that my website causes.

 Matthew Prince, the CEO of Cloudflare, is an outlier in the elite of Silicon Valley.
 He is the one person whose default position on censorship is “no”.
-Cloudflare has removed two websites explicitly aligned with neo-Nazism, but ordinarily, they refuse to buckle to Twitter mobs.
+Cloudflare has removed two websites explicitly aligned with neo-Nazism, but ordinarily, they refuse to buckle to the mob.
 Why?
 I don’t know.
 Maybe he’s just libertarian.
 Maybe he wants the Internet to be free, like it used to be.
-Maybe he’s a government informant; there’s a popular conspiracy theory speculating Cloudflare is one giant man-in-the-middle spyware apparatus.
+Maybe he’s a government informant (there’s a popular conspiracy theory that Cloudflare is a large man-in-the-middle spyware operation).
 Even if he is, I don’t care.
 My website is legal and there’s nothing on it that’s not public anyways.